 Wisconsin Indian mounds were usually built along bluff tops adjacent to rivers.
 The Beloit College group illustrates this pattern, as it is situated on high ground overlooking the confluence of the Rock River and Turtle Creek.
 Early maps indicate more than 20,000 Indian mounds once existed in Wisconsin.
 Today, fewer than 3,000 remain, the others having been destroyed by farming and development.
 The Beloit College group once totaled 25 mounds; five were leveled unfortunately by building and groups projects many decades ago.

 Midwestern mounds generally served as burial sites.
 Human remains have been found in many mounds, including the College mounds.
-The College mounds and many others in the state are “cataloged” burial sites, meaning they may not be disturbed without a permit from the director of the Wisconsin Historical Society.
+The College mounds and many others in the state are “catalogued” burial sites, meaning they may not be disturbed without a permit from the director of the Wisconsin Historical Society.

 Because mounds probably signified religious beliefs and ritual activities, archaeologist Clark Mallam and others have referred to mounds as “ideology from the earth.”
 Mounds may have helped to define group territories or ceremonial gathering places for people of different groups.
 Some mounds that contain no skeletons may be cenotaphs—memorials to people whose remains could not be interred there.